strider73/AdventureTube/README.md

 ## License

 AdventureTube is licensed under the MIT License.
+See the [LICENSE](LICENSE) file for details.

 ## Contact